2024-25 Academic Catalog

 IE 4914 Industrial Systems Design: 4 hours.

-(Prerequisite: Grade of C or better in IE 3123, IE 3323, and IE 4333 and consent of instructor).
+(Prerequisite: Senior-standing and consent of instructor).
 Two hours lecture.
 Six hours laboratory.
 The fundamental procedures and techniques in design of operational systems.
 Emphasis on both sub-systems and total systems

 IE 4923 Six Sigma Methods and Project: 3 hours.